FoldedOdin/Libris/README.md

 4. **Donate Books**

    - Navigate to "Donate Books"
-   - Enter book details (title, author, category, condition)
+   - Enter book details (title, author, category, condition, quantity)
+   - Specify how many copies you're donating
    - Submit for admin approval
+   - Approved donations are added to the library catalog as free books

 5. **Sell Books**
    - Navigate to "Sell Books"
-   - Enter book details and set your price
+   - Enter your own book details and set your price
    - Submit for admin approval
+   - Approved sales are added to the catalog with your specified price
+   - If the book already exists, only the price is updated

 ### For Administrators